 Although the loan does not incur any interest, a 20 per cent loan applies to full fee paying students.
 The loan fee does not count towards your FEE-HELP limit.
 A VET Student Loan gives rise to a HELP debt that continues to be a debt due to the Commonwealth until it is repaid.

-For example: If your loan is $5,000, and you earn $55,000 in the financial year, you will make a repayment equal to 4% of $55,000.
-This means you will make a total repayment of $2,200 leaving a balance of $2,800 which can be paid in subsequent years.
+For example: If your loan is $5,000, and your taxable income is $60,000 in one financial year, you will make a repayment equal to 4% of $60,000.
+This means you will make a total repayment of $2,400 leaving a loan balance of $2,600 which will be paid in subsequent years.
 Students can also elect to make voluntary repayments to pay off their loan sooner.
 For more information read the fact sheets Department of Education and Training website www.education.gov.au/vet-student-loans

 Applying for VET Student Loans: